sebastiangreger/kirby3-micropublisher/README.md

+⚠ This plugin is in eternal beta and **not maintained on a regular basis**; developed as a personal pet project, it changes and evolves as do my personal needs.
+I merely publish it here for the benefit of the [Indieweb](https://indieweb.org) community.
+You are invited to play around with it (use the Kirby Starterkit for an easy start) and report any problems or observations as an [Issue](https://github.com/sebastiangreger/kirby3-micropublisher/issues), but I cannot promise any support.

 # Kirby3 Micropublisher

-⚠ _This plugin is in (eternal?)
-Beta and not currently maintained on a regular basis; developed as a personal pet project, it changes and evolves as do my personal needs.
-I merely publish it here for the benefit of the [Indieweb](https://indieweb.org) community.
-You are invited to play around with it (use the Kirby Starterkit for an easy start) and report any problems or observations as an [Issue](https://github.com/sebastiangreger/kirby3-micropublisher/issues), but I cannot promise any support._

 ## Overview